 “When the mass is larger, the pain could be very intense and sharp, requiring the use of pain medications.”

-For pelvic pain associated with irritable bowel syndrome, I consulted with Nnenna C. Okpara, MD, gastroenterologist and director of endoscopy at the Center for Women’s Gastrointestinal Health, Women & Infants Hospital in Providence, RI.
+For pelvic pain associated with irritable bowel syndrome, the physician is Nnenna C. Okpara, MD, gastroenterologist and director of endoscopy at the Center for Women’s Gastrointestinal Health, Women & Infants Hospital in Providence, RI.

 “Many IBS patients report chronic pelvic pain,” says Dr. Okpara.
 “The pain is usually localized to the lower abdominal area, above the pelvic bone, or in the perineal area.